VenteraDevOps/piipan/docs/openapi/generated/duplicate-participation-api/openapi.md

 *Search for all matching participant records using de-identified data*

 Searches all state databases for any participant records that are an exact match to the `lds_hash` of persons provided in the request.
+Does not search the database for the state initiating the request.

 > Body parameter